himanshu530/himanshu530/README.md

 **Something More ?**

-- ⚡🏽‍💻 I’m a bit of a freak for evidence-based analysis.
-I strongly believe in data;
+- ⚡🏽‍💻 Strongly believe in data;
 - 🌱 I’m currently learning OpenCV and NLP;
 - 💬 Always ready to colab for data science related stuff.
 Lets create together;
 - 📫 Get In Touch: [@Himanshu](https://api.whatsapp.com/send?phone=9422382075&text=Hey!%20Thank%20you%20for%20contacting%20.%20Will%20reply%20shortly);